earth-mover/icechunk/docs/docs/overview.md

 In Zarr / Icechunk, arrays are split into **chunks**, A chunk is the minimum unit of data that must be read / written from storage, and thus choices about chunking have strong implications for performance.
 Zarr leaves this completely up to the user.
-Chunk shape should be chosen based on the anticipated data access patten for each array An Icechunk array is not bounded by an individual file and is effectively unlimited in size.
+Chunk shape should be chosen based on the anticipated data access pattern for each array An Icechunk array is not bounded by an individual file and is effectively unlimited in size.

-For further organization of data, Icechunk supports **groups** withing a single repo.
+For further organization of data, Icechunk supports **groups** within a single repo.
 Group are like folders which contain multiple arrays and or other groups.
 Groups enable data to be organized into hierarchical trees.
 A common usage pattern is to store multiple arrays in a group representing a NetCDF-style dataset.